dydxprotocol/solo/docs/api.md

   },
 };

-Note: The tick size is 0.01 for ETH-DAI transactions and 0.01e-12 for ETH-USDC and DAI-USDC transactions.
+Note: The tick size is 0.01 for ETH-DAI, 0.01e-12 for ETH-USDC and 0.0001e-12 for DAI-USDC transactions.
+The negative twelfth power is because USDC has 8 decimal places of specificity whereas ETH and DAI have 18.
+This tick check prevents unreasonable values from being set
 The `limitPrice` must be divisible by the tick size.
-If `triggerPrice` is set, it must be divisible by the ticks size.
+If `triggerPrice` is set, it must be divisible by the tick size.

 ```